Date of birth – 25 October 1986 Nottingham

 Nottinghamshire First-Class Debut – 19 April 2012 v Somerset (Trent Bridge)

-One Finals Day, in that tournament, he was the stand-out bowler, taking 3-19 in the semi-final win over Hampshire before scything through the Birmingham order in the final, collecting figures of 4-17.
+In that tournament, he was the stand-out bowler, taking 3-19 in the semi-final win over Hampshire before scything through the Birmingham order in the final, collecting figures of 4-17.